 Being your own boss comes with plenty of perks.
 Long lunch breaks, as many vacation days as you’d like, and if you want to, working in your pajamas (we won’t judge, we promise).
 But there’s also the not-so-fun side of running a business, like sorting out your expenses and finding ways to supplement your income if you suddenly face an unexpected illness or injury.

 After all, one in four of us could be out of work for at least a year before we hit retirement age.
 When you’re working for yourself, where’s your safety net?
-That’s where disability insurance (or, what we refer to as income insurance) can help you.
+That’s where Disability Income Insurance (or just disability insurance as its traditionally called) offered by Aseya can help you.

-If you’re looking at taking out an income insurance policy, you might be thinking, “I’m sure I can count this as a business expense when its purpose is to support me if I can’t work, right?”
+If you’re contemplating the idea of securing your income with disability insurance, “I’m sure I can count this as a business expense when its purpose is to support me if I can’t work, right?”
 Not so fast.
 There’s a little more to it than that, but we’re here to give you all the information that you need before making any final decisions.

 We’ll help you navigate the world of disability insurance and answer your questions like: